plgd-dev/hub/docs/guide/architecture/component-overview.md

 ::: details Client Component Diagram
 ![L3](/img/diagrams/component-clients.svg =600x)
 :::

+## Event Bus
+After every successful write to the [EventStore](#event-store), an event is published on the event bus.
+Other plgd services are subscribed to the event bus to be notified when the change in the system / on the devices occurs or is requested.
+One such party is a resource directory, which aggregates resource models in memory for fast retrieve requested by the plgd gateways.
+Gateways are subscribed as well to be able to synchronously process device's resource updates.

+plgd cloud uses [NATS](https://nats.io) messaging system as it's event bus.

+> We are using pure NATS, not NATS Streaming nor Jetstream.

 ## Event Store
 plgd cloud persist events in an event store, which is a database of events.
 The store has an API for adding and retrieving device's events.
 Events needs to be versioned and written in a correct order.
 To achieve the consistency, optimistic concurrency control method is applied during each write.